 Our massage school faculty is dedicated to providing each student with caring attention and closely supervised instruction.

 David Lauterstein, LMT, MTI, Cert.
 ZB, TLC School Co-Director, has been in massage and bodywork practice since 1977 and has become one of the most highly respected international educators in the massage therapy realm – inducted in 2011 into the Massage Therapy Hall of Fame, honored as the 2012 recipient of AMTA’s Jerome Perlinski Teacher of the Year Award, and in 2013 by the Alliance for Massage Therapy Education as “Educator of the Year.”
 David regularly teaches in England and throughout the U.S since 1982.
-He is the author of the books, Putting the Soul Back in the Body: A Manual of Imaginative Anatomy for Massage Therapists and The Deep Massage Book: How to Combine Structure and Energy in Bodywork, and Life in the Bones: A Biography of Dr. Fritz Smith and Zero Balancing.
+He is the author of the books, Putting the Soul Back in the Body: A Manual of Imaginative Anatomy for Massage Therapists, The Deep Massage Book: How to Combine Structure and Energy in Bodywork, and Life in the Bones: A Biography of Dr. Fritz Smith and Zero Balancing.
 He is certified in Structural Bodywork and Zero Balancing and is a faculty member of the Zero Balancing Health Association.
 His background prior to massage therapy was in philosophy and music composition (BA, U of Illinois, 1972).
 Click here to learn more about David, his books, and classes.

 John Conway, BA, LMT, MTI, TLC School Co-Director, began practicing massage therapy in 1981.
 His background, prior to his massage studies, was in construction, gardening, journalism, and English Literature (B.A.
 Rice University, 1969).
 His early massage and bodywork training was with Zach Elrod, Bob King and numerous other national-level presenters.
 John was certified in sports massage by the American Massage Therapy Association (AMTA) in 1986.
 Since that time he has worked countless triathlons, marathons, swim meets and track meets, and has been teaching sports massage for over 20 years.
 He served as Education Director for the Texas Chapter of the American Massage Therapy Association from 1988 through 1992 and was one of the original faculty members of the Texas School of Massage Studies.
 His fascination with communicating the power of bodywork as a tool for change is reflected in his teaching and his clinical practice.